Vitaliistf/Souvenirs/README.md

 2. Change configuration in application.properties if needed.
 3. Build and run the application.

-> Note that there is already pre-saved objects in files of resources folder.
+> Note that there is already sample data in files of resources folder.
+If you do not want to use it, just delete them.

 ## Usage